 Coughing

-Most symptom that is often worse at night or in the early morning.
+Most symptoms are often worse at night or in the early morning.
 It involves the body’s way of clearing the airways of mucus and irritants.

 Other symptoms